 Lower Western Forecast

-Tuesday Partly cloudy.
-Slight (20%) chance of a shower in the southwest in the late morning.
-Near zero chance of rain elsewhere.
-Light winds becoming SW 15 to 20 km/h in the middle of the day then becoming light in the evening.
+Thursday Partly cloudy.
+Patchy fog in the far east in the early morning.
+Light winds becoming N 15 to 20 km/h in the morning then becoming light in the late afternoon.

 Lower Western Weather Forecasts